Tankard (band)

 Tankard is a German thrash metal band from Frankfurt, founded in 1982.
 Alongside Kreator, Destruction and Sodom, Tankard is often considered one of the "Big Four" of Teutonic thrash metal.
-Stylistically, Tankard have consistently played thrash metal that thematically centres primarily on alcohol reverence, unlike the remaining "Big Teutonic Four" (Kreator, Destruction and Sodom), who are all known for covering such topics related to death, politics, violence and anti-fascism.
+Stylistically, Tankard has consistently played thrash metal that thematically centres primarily on alcohol reverence, unlike the remaining "Big Teutonic Four" (Kreator, Destruction and Sodom), who are all known for covering such topics related to death, politics, violence and anti-fascism.

 History

 Formation and early years (1982–1985)

 Tankard was formed in 1982 by three classmates, bassist Andreas "Gerre" Geremia, guitarist Axel Katzmann and vocalist Frank Thorwarth.
 Thorwarth and Gerre soon switched roles; at the same time the trio added drummer Oliver Werner and second guitarist Bernhard Rapprich.
 They chose their name from a dictionary upon seeing its definition as "beer mug".
 Their earliest written song was called "Ray Death", a song about nuclear war and their first gig was played in a local classroom in 1983.
 As drinking alcohol in the school was banned, they smuggled their beer in with milk cartons.
 Soon after, Bernhard Rapprich left the band as his conservative father did not want him "hanging around with a bunch of drunks" and he was replaced by Andy Bulgaropoulos.

 With the lineup now stabilised, the band released their first demo, titled Heavy Metal Vanguard, in 1984.
 After this, the band toured with fellow German thrashers Sodom.
 SPV were interested in signing both bands, but allegedly SPV retracted a deal after seeing the band perform live.
 In 1985, they released a second demo, Alcoholic Metal, which cemented their thrash metal style and lyrical themes.
 Both of these demos were very popular in the underground, and on the strength of this demo they signed with Noise Records.
 The eight-track demo also features rough versions of four songs that would later appear on their debut album, Zombie Attack.